The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Conclusions

-After testing on simulations with an $r=0.01$ cosmology, we conclude that under realistic conditions and if the forecasted map-noise levels and characteristics are achieved, SO should be able to detect a $r=0.01$ signal at $\sim2$--$3\sigma$ after 5 years of observation.
+After testing on simulations with an $r=0.01$ cosmology, we conclude that under realistic conditions and if the forecasted map noise levels and characteristics are achieved, SO should be able to detect a $r=0.01$ signal at $\sim2$--$3\sigma$ after five years of observation.
 Inhomogeneous noise from the SAT map-making scanning strategy brings about $30\%$ increase in $\sigma(r)$ as compared to homogeneous noise.
 Analyzing the per-channel weights for our pipelines, we find all frequency channels to be relevant for the CMB signal extraction and all pipelines to be in good agreement.
 These forecasts cover the nominal SO survey, and can be considered pessimistic in the light of prospective additional SATs that will further improve the sensitivity on large angular scales.

-We have also carried out a preliminary analysis of new, more complex, foreground models recently implemented in {\sc PySM3}, in particular the \dtsf{} foreground template.
-The much higher level of spatial SED variation allowed by this model leads to a drastic increase in the bias on $r$ by up to $\sim9\sigma$, when analyzed with the nominal pipelines A, B and C. Fortunately, this bias can be reduced to below $1\sigma$ when using A + moments and c + dust marginalization.
-These extensions lead to a 40\% and 95\% degradation of the error bars, respectively.
+We also carried out a preliminary analysis of new, more complex, foreground models recently implemented in {\sc PySM3}, in particular the \dtsf{} foreground template.
+The much higher level of spatial SED variation allowed by this model leads to a drastic increase in the bias on $r$ by up to $10\sigma$, when analyzed with the nominal pipelines A, B, and C. Fortunately, this bias can be reduced to below $1\sigma$ when using A + moments and C + dust marginalization.
+These extensions lead to a 45\% and 95\% degradation of the error bars, respectively.
 Our results highlight the importance of marginalizing over residuals caused by frequency decorrelation for SO-like sensitivities.
-Although we have not analyzed \dtsf{} to the same depth as the other foreground models presented here, it is encouraging to confirm that we have the tools at hand to obtain robust, unbiased constraints on the tensor-to-scalar ratio in the presence of such complex Galactic foregrounds.
+Although our analysis of \dtsf{} is less exhaustive than that of the other foreground models presented here, it is encouraging to confirm that we have the tools at hand to obtain robust, unbiased constraints on the tensor-to-scalar ratio in the presence of such complex Galactic foregrounds.
+In addition to the algorithmic improvements presented in this paper, the inclusion of external data sets such as FYST/CCAT-Prime \citep{CCAT-Prime_2023} may prove helpful at mitigating foregrounds.